ogd-bl/ods-analytics-sync/README.md

 # ODS-ANALYTICS-SYNC
 This repository contains an Apache Airflow DAG to synchronize the ODS (Opendatasoft) monitoring datasets with a local database.
-This is usefull if the usage of the Opendatasoft-Portal should be analyzed and backtraceable beyond the timerange limit of the ODS-contract.
+This is useful if the usage of the Opendatasoft-Portal should be analyzed and backtraceable beyond the timerange limit of the ODS-contract.

 ## Getting Started

 ### Project Setup
-- **Setting Port**: Start an Aiflow service, e.g. by using a Docker image.
+- **Setting Port**: Start an Airflow service, e.g. by using a Docker image.
 The current DAG runs with the image `apache/airflow:2.8.1` and `postgres:14-alpine`.
 Also set up a (postgres) database to store the tables and install the python libraries in the `requirements.txt` file.

 - **Environment Variables**: Rename `.env-example` to `.env` and set the parameters.